PySimpleGUI/DocsCleanup/cookbook.md

 * Go to http://www.PySimpleGUI.com (the PySimpleGUI GitHub)
 * Download the repo as a ZIP file
 ![download](https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_cookbook/download_demos.jpg)
-* Unzip the downloaded zip and place the folder `DemoPrograms` somewere on your local disk drive that you have write access
+* Unzip the downloaded zip and place the folder `DemoPrograms` somewere on your local disk drive that you have written access

 To set up the Demo Browser: